0xPolygonID/issuer-node/ui/README.md

-# Self-hosted Polygon ID Platform UI
+# Self-hosted Polygon ID Issuer Node UI

-The frontend application of [Self-hosted Polygon ID Platform](../README.md).
+The frontend application entirely dependent on the [Self-hosted Polygon ID Issuer Node](../README.md).

 ## Installation

-1. Copy `.env.example` as `.env`, and amend the endpoint variable as needed.
-1. Run `npm install` to install.
-1. Run `npm run prepare` to set up commit hooks.
-1. Run `npm start` to build & run locally.

-The application will be available on [http://localhost:5173](http://localhost:5173).
+Configure, install and set up the [issuer node](../README.md#installation) first and follow the instructions for the UI.

 ## Built with